Mobile Music Shared With Friends

 Mobile Music Location Based Services

-The company’s a next-generation music streaming service blends Internet radio, social networking location-awareness.
+The company’s a next-generation music streaming service blends Internet radio, social networking and location-awareness.

 Users create their own mobile music personal radio stations, play music with friends in real time, communicate via chat and geotag songs to places.